'Stick or twist': The Love Island dilemma. Blog #4

 Some Islanders also use their platform positively and with an educational dimension.
 Take Dr Alex George (season 4), who entered the show with just 280 Instagram followers, then left with over one million.
 Alex did initially embrace monitory opportunities by signing ambassador deals with car and TV companies.
 However, he returned to medicine during the pandemic and worked in the frontline despite being one of the most followed doctors on the internet.
 In an interview with Pandora Skyes and Sirin Kale, Alex explains how rather that plug the many products he could have sponsored, he used his Instagram to post positive mental health messages.
-He discloses, "I could have made lots of money doing a night club PA [public appearances] and I haven't even done one.
+He discloses, "I could have made lots of money doing a night club PA [public appearance] and I haven't even done one.
 Because it’s just not me".
 And continues,

 When the pandemic came along, I felt a real sense of responsibility...it was almost like a moment of like, this is my calling, this was to be my one job - to be a voice to young people.
 I am now working in a role as youth mental health ambassador, that is my priority.
 I am aware that I am able to influence in a way that is genuinely meaningful and can help people"

 Other ex-Islanders have used their platform to empower people and shine a light on the impacts of discrimination.
 In 2022, Yewande Biale drew from her experience of racism in the show to write a book called Reclaimed which, amongst other things, explores white privilege, racism, colour-blindness, and black-fishing.
-Tasha Ghouri (season 8), the shows first deaf contestant, consistently uses YouTube and Instagram to education people about her "superpower".
+Tasha Ghouri (season 8), the shows first Deaf contestant, consistently uses YouTube and Instagram to education people about her "superpower".
 Her 1.4 million fans have learned about cochlear implants and the challenges of lip-reading.
-Her most recent partnership with the chocolate maker Cadbury informs people about "the missed moments experienced by the deaf community", and teaches people simple British Sign Language phrases.
+Her partnership with the chocolate maker Cadbury informs people about "the missed moments experienced by the Deaf community", and teaches people simple British Sign Language phrases.

 There are also some signs of change regarding fast-fashion and Love Island’s new partnership with e-bay is great news.
 But this falls short of what is needed given that ex-contestants continue to sign lucrative deals.
 Some have bucked the trend.
 Tasha signed a brand deal with e-bay and Indiya Pollack (season 8) is the new ambassador for PLT Marketplace.
 However, PTL Marketplace has been accused of greenwashing meaning they present a veneer of change whilst nothing substantive is actually altered.
 E-bay also continues to mostly trade in new goods.